keycloakify/keycloakify-starter/README.md

 -   You need to manually allow GitHub Action to push on your REPO.
 For this reason the initial setup will fail.
 You need to enabled permission and re-run failed job: [see video](https://user-images.githubusercontent.com/6702424/213480604-0aac0ea7-487f-491d-94ae-df245b2c7ee8.mov).
 -   This CI is configured to both publish on [GitHub Pages](https://github.com/codegouvfr/keycloakify-starter/blob/3617a71deb1a6544c3584aa8d6d2241647abd48c/.github/workflows/ci.yaml#L51-L76) and on [DockerHub](https://github.com/codegouvfr/keycloakify-starter/blob/3617a71deb1a6544c3584aa8d6d2241647abd48c/.github/workflows/ci.yaml#L78-L123).
-In practice you probably want one or the other but not both... or none if you are just building a theme (and not a theme + an app).
+In practice you probably want one or the other but not both... or neither if you are just building a theme (and not a theme + an app).
+    To enables the CI to publish on DockerHub on your behalf go to repository `Settings` tab, then `Secrets` you will need to add two new secrets:
+    `DOCKERHUB_TOKEN`, you Dockerhub authorization token.
+    `DOCKERHUB_USERNAME`, Your Dockerhub username.
     We deploy the demo app at [starter.keycloakify.dev](https://starter.keycloakify.dev) using GitHub page on the branch `gh-pages` (you have to enable it).
     To configure your own domain name please refer to [this documentation](https://docs.gitlanding.dev/using-a-custom-domain-name).
 -   To release **don't create a tag manually**, the CI do it for you.
 Just update the `package.json`'s version field and push.